What Does The Bible Say About Marriage? (7 surprising truths)

 What is a union?
 A union is when two things become joined together in such a fashion that they cannot go back to their original state.
 When two become one it is impossible for the two to go back to the original state they existed in before.

 Think of the last meal you ate.
 In a way, you entered into a union with that food.
 You and the food were joined together and became one.
 You cannot go back to the two separate states you were before.
 Even if you threw it up… I know gross, but hang with me… parts of you would come up with the food and parts of the food would stay in you.
 Because a union is the intertwining of two separate things into one.
-And you cannot separate them the same afterward.
+And you cannot separate back into the state they were prior.

 For more about this topic check out: